 30 Of The Best Places To List Your Business For Sale

 How do you sell a small business and which multi-listing sites (MLS) or portals accept listings of companies for sale?
-We've put a comprehensive list of the main venues for both individual sellers and business brokers!
+We've assembled a comprehensive list of the main venues for both individual sellers and business brokers!
 Compare venue prices & coverage below.

 Warning: Selling a company effectively involves a lot more than posting an ad online.
 From preparing the company for sale to putting together the right documentation to attracting the right buyers and negotiating the best deal - there is a lot that the unwary seller can get wrong.
-Check out our services here if you want an expert to assist.
+Get an expert to assist.

 Now that that is out of the way, let's proceed to the list of top locations to list businesses for sale.